 Feeling thirsty?
 Drink up!
 The topic for today is dehydration and the miracle solution of water.
 Did you know that your body is composed of about 60% water.
 The functions of these bodily fluids include digestion, absorption, circulation, creation of saliva, transportation of nutrients, and maintenance of body temperature.
-Water can help in the following ways:

 - Prevent Dehydration